Steel industry in China: 21st century

+A 2025 study shows that from to 2010 to 2023 Chinese imports supplied 53.3% of the increased steel demand in Latin America which grew 12.2 Mt in the period.
+Huachipato, the main steelmaker in Chile went bankrupt in 2024 in face of competition from cheap Chinese imports.

 Glut

 Amidst the Chinese property sector crisis and weakening demand for steel at a domestic level, China's steel exports surged in 2023 and 2024, primarily going to developing countries.
 This glut triggered a substantial decline in the price of steel at a global level, which in turn prompted another wave of tariffs against Chinese steel from both developed and developing countries.
 The Chinese government responded to the steel glut by suspending approvals of new steel mills in August 2024.
 Additionally, Chinese steelmakers hoping to retain a presence in foreign markets have increased foreign investments in steel mills abroad, hoping to remedy excess capacity.

 In December 2024, Chinese researchers developed an iron-making technology that speeds up steel production, according to a published paper in the peer-reviewed journal Nonferrous Metals.
 The method injects iron ore powder into a super-hot furnace, which produces high-purity iron in just 3-6 seconds, compared to the 5-6 hours needed by traditional methods.

+When an existing blast furnace is modified to use biomass products as its fuel, production of both green steel and green hydrogen/ammonia/urea are feasible.